Forensic Psychology - Doctorate (D. Foren. Psy.)

-The Doctorate in Forensic Psychology is approved by the Health and Care Professions Council (HCPC).
-It is a 'top-up' designed for qualified Forensic Psychologists who would like to undertake an applied research project in an area related to the field of forensic psychology.
+The Doctorate in Applied Forensic Psychology is a 'top-up' designed for qualified Forensic Psychologists who would like to undertake an applied research project in an area related to the field of forensic psychology.

 Course Content

-The 'top-up' comprises a module called the 'Advanced Doctoral Thesis'.
-The aim of this module is to create and interpret new knowledge.
-The thesis will demonstrate a substantial contribution to the development of new knowledge, practice techniques, ideas or approaches through original research.
+Forensic Psychology practice is highly professional, complex and challenging work.
+The Doctorate in Applied Forensic Psychology aims to support the profession through the process of reflective, ethical research practice which makes a substantial contribution to the development of new knowledge, practice techniques, ideas or approaches.
 The research will be of a quality to satisfy peer review, extend the forefront of the discipline, and merit publication.

 Learning & Teaching